Matrixx-Devices/Matrixx-Devices.github.io/motorola/hawao.md

 description: Brought to you by Jay
 ---

+<b>Changelog 03 March 2024:</b>
+- Rebased trees over latest los changes.
+- upstreamed kernel to 4.19.306.
+- fixed an issue with audio in calls.

 <b>Changelog 13 January 2024:</b>
 - Updated blobs from T firmware.
 - removed kernelsu implementation.